The Vampire (1913 film): Production

 The Vampire was shot in Cliffside Park, New Jersey.
-It is often cited as the oldest "vamp" movie in existence since earlier pictures like the 1910 short film with the same name starring Margarita Fischer and produced by William Nicholas Selig is considered lost.

 The highlight of the production is the presence of dancers Alice Eis and Bert French performing their "Vampire Dance", inspired by Philip Burne-Jones painting The Vampire (1897).
 A still of the performance recreates the exact features of the painting.
 "The Vampire Dance" was famous and controversial at the time in the American vaudeville circuit for its provocative poses, before it was documented as part of the film.

 On February 20, 1913 the dancers scandalised authorities with their number "Le rouge et noir" and were arrested on obscenity charges the next day, later freed on $500 bail each.
 Eis and French were paid $2,000 by the Kalem executives to immortalise the "Vampire Dance".

 Reception

 The New York Dramatic Mirror wrote: "The acting of Miss Hollister as the adventuress in handling the different situations with the hero stands out.
 The director has carried detail to a fine point and very artistically.
 Photography good."

 The Moving Picture World stated: "It is well acted and in photography is, for the most part, above criticism."